juniorbotelho/movie-maker/README.md

 </h3>

 <p align="center">
   🕹️ Andromedia VideoMaker is an automated video and slideshow creator, inspired by Filipe Deschamps' VideoMaker.
-Still in its initial phase, this [README.md](README.md) should serve to create objectives based on issues and chexkboxes.
+Still in its initial phase, this <a href="/README.md">README.md</a> should serve to create objectives based on issues and chexkboxes.
 </p>